authelia/authelia/docs/configuration/ntp.md

 {: .label .label-config .label-green }
 </div>

 Setting this to true will allow Authelia to start and just log an error instead of exiting.
+The default is that if Authelia can contact the NTP server successfully, and the time reported by the server is greater than what is configured in [max_desync](#max_desync) that Authelia fails to start and logs a fatal error.